Common product and function-related questions and issues.

 What is Tag Insertion Manager (TIM)?

 Audience Manager used Tag Insertion Manager (TIM) to create and manage data collection code (DIL).
-This feature is obsolete and has been replaced first by Dynamic Tag Manager (DTM), and later by Adobe Experience Platform Launch.
-For more information, see Adobe Experience Platform Launch.
+This feature is obsolete and has been replaced first by Dynamic Tag Manager (DTM), and later by Adobe Experience Platform Tags.
+For more information, see Adobe Experience Platform Tags.

 What are the differences between Algorithmic Models and Trait Recommendations?
 When should I use each of them?